 Paul Arizin (all time NBA team) as a senior at La Salle HS did not make the team.
 I did [as a sophomore].
-Also, Nick Maguire, later capt of Villanova did not either–another soph did–we won everything in [sight] anyway–City championship was held before the largest crowd ever at a sporting event in PA.
+Also, Nick Maguire, later captain of Villanova did not either–another soph did–we won everything in sight anyway.
+The city championship was held before the largest crowd ever at a sporting event in Pennsylvania.
 Nick and [Arizin] were lifelong friends from South Philly.
 Our center later went to Villanova and was [Arizin]’s sub!!!
-Just like Larry Foust and Charlie Share of [Bowling Green] as I told you.
+Just like Larry Foust and Charlie Share of Bowling Green as I told you.

 Another irony in my time–my high school ( La Salle college HS in Philly) was a basketball powerhouse and we and other Catholic and public schools furnished most of the players in the “Big Five” (wasn’t called that then).
-That too has changed—see Villanova–not many Philly players in the last several decades.
-Arizin’s great team of 47-50 was all Philly staffed.
+That too has changed—see Villanova.
+Those school haven’t had many Philly players in the last several decades.
+Arizin’s great team of 1947-50 was all Philly staffed.
 I can still name them.

-Penn was always an exception, but Ernie Beck, All American from Phila West Catholic starred in the 50’s.
+Penn was always an exception, but Ernie Beck, an All American from Philadelphia West Catholic, starred there in the 50’s.

-The local Philly newspapers resurrected LSU from the basketball dead recently and had several stories about the ’54 NCAA team and one in particular concerning the desire of the team to go to the NIT (Madison Sq GDN for the whole tournament–real fun and glamour!!) as opposed to the NCAA held in different arenas where your fans could not attend.
+The local Philly newspapers resurrected LaSalle from the basketball dead recently and had several stories about the ’54 NCAA team and one in particular concerning the desire of the team to go to the NIT (Madison Square Garden for the whole tournament–real fun and glamour!!) as opposed to the NCAA held in different arenas where your fans could not attend.

-the ’50 LSC team scrimmaged the Philadelphia Warriors – held our own, but I think the Warriors wanted a look at Larry Foust to see how he would do in the NBA
+the ’50 LaSalle team scrimmaged the Philadelphia Warriors – held our own, but I think the Warriors wanted a look at Larry Foust to see how he would do in the NBA.

-[I] went into the USMC after sop[h]omore yr.
-Returned to play and Tom Gola was the center – result – end of career
+I went into the USMC after my sophomore year.
+Returned to play and Tom Gola was the center.
+Result?
+End of my career.